secure-migration/resume-from-edk2-tooling/README.md

 ## How to run

 A few temporary notes.
 We haven't setup the submodules yet or merged things into master.
 Just make sure you have 1) this repo 2) our edk2-internal repo 3) our QEMU repo.
 Make sure you are on branch 1) master 2) mh-state-dev 3) state-dev.
 We can also provide a VM image that is known to work with the demo, although you should be able to run with your own.
+Note that you may need to tweak the paths to the QEMU binary and to the the firmware build.
+These mostly live in `run_plain_vm.sh` and `restore_snapshot_plain_vm.sh`

 1. Checkout submodules
 2. Build QEMU